 - 1 Tbs. sesame oil

-Boil chicken breast 10-15 minutes, remove from pot and let cool and shred.
+Boil chicken 10-15 minutes, remove from pot.
+Let cool and shred.

 Retain water/broth from chicken.
 Cook noodles in water/broth for 7 minutes.
 Drain, rinse with cold water to cool.
 Pat dry and sprinkle with the 1 tsp. sesame oil.